NethServer/docs/administrator-manual/en/installation.rst

 System administrator password
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can change the administrator password inside the first configuration wizard.
+You can change the ``root`` user's password inside the first configuration wizard.

 A good password is: